Who's Caring for You During Your Medical Visit?

 Certified nurse practitioners complete master’s or doctoral degree programs, and have advanced clinical training beyond their initial professional registered nurse preparation.
 Nurse practitioners must also pass rigorous national board exams before they’re certified in their chosen specialty or sub-specialty.

-“Our nursing background emphasizes caring and compassion,” says Virtua nurse practitioner Catherine Baglieri, FNP.
-“We focus on health education and disease prevention, and we empower patients to make changes to improve their health.”
+In addition, they emphasize caring and compassion, while focusing on health education and disease prevention and empowering patients to make changes to improve their health.

 What is a Physician Assistant?